-Indire’s research activities aim to implement the Institute’s mission, namely to support the ongoing innovation in Italian schools and steer the processes to transform educational methods and tools, and schools’ internal and architectural architecture, including furnishings and learning environments.
+Indire’s research activities aim to implement the Institute’s mission, namely to support the ongoing innovation in Italian schools and steer the processes to transform educational methods, tools, and the architecture of schools, including furnishings and learning environments.

 The research approach was laid down by the Three-Year Work Plan 2015-2017 (Italian version).

 The Institute’s research work has three strategic objectives: interpreting the innovation processes that are being developed in educational systems in Italy and abroad; proposing actions to systematise and disseminate new teaching and learning practices and models; and supporting schools engaged in processes to transform environments and teaching methods.